CamDavidsonPilon/SMS_Terminal/README.md

 TL;DR
 ------
-Basically, send you Android device SMS messages containing commands and your device will run said commands.
-Useful if your phone is not on you and you hate that feeling.
+Basically, send your Android device SMS messages containing commands and your device will run said commands.
+Useful if your phone is not on you (it is charging, lost etc.) and you hate that feeling.
 Ex:
-If I text (from my friends phone) my phone
+If I text (from my friend's phone) my Android

     root -h